Luis Cruz: Los Angeles Dodgers

-Cruz signed a minor league contract with the Los Angeles Dodgers on November 20, 2011.
-After failing to make the Dodgers opening day roster, he was assigned to the AAA Albuquerque Isotopes, where he hit .318 and was selected to the Pacific Coast League mid-season All-Star team.
+Cruz signed a minor league contract with the Los Angeles Dodgers on November 15, 2011.
+After failing to make the Dodgers opening day roster, he was assigned to the Triple-A Albuquerque Isotopes, where he hit .318 and was selected to the Pacific Coast League mid-season All-Star team.
 He was called up to the Dodgers on July 2, 2012 when the Dodgers shortstop, Dee Gordon, was injured.
 The following day he stole home after doubling in a game against the Cincinnati Reds.
 He hit his first Major League home run on July 20 against Johan Santana of the New York Mets.
 Cruz remained in the starting lineup the rest of the season, first at shortstop and then switching over to third base when the Dodgers acquired Hanley Ramírez.
 Cruz's underdog success during 2012 led the home crowds at Dodger Stadium to chant "Cruuuuuz" when he came up to bat and the Dodgers began selling his replica jersey in the gift shop.
-On the season, he played in 78 games and hit .297 with 6 home runs and 40 RBI.
+During the 2012 season, he played in 78 games for the Dodgers and hit .297 with six home runs and 40 RBI.

 Cruz began 2013 as the Dodgers starting third baseman but hit poorly and wound up as a seldom used utility infielder.
-In 45 games, he hit only .127 with 3 extra base hits.
+In 45 games, he hit only .127 with three extra base hits.
 The Dodgers designated him for assignment and removed him from the 40 man roster on June 28.
 On July 2, he declined an assignment to AAA and became a free agent.

 New York Yankees

 On July 3, 2013, Cruz signed with the New York Yankees.
 He played in just 16 games for the Yankees, hitting .182 before he was placed on the disabled list with a knee sprain on July 24.
-The Yankees designated him for assignment on August 16 and he was released on August 19, 2013.
+The Yankees designated him for assignment on August 16 and he was released the following day.